khoulihan/hyh-blog/content/culture-of-conspiracy.md

 Nonetheless, the analysis is still useful to understanding the process of the creation and dissemination of conspiracist ideas.
 Indeed there is no amount of time and lack of confirmation that will kill many conspiracies - the reason I was so focused on FEMA camp conspiracies in this post was because somebody told me just a few years ago that Hillary Clinton would have put everybody in camps, and similar rhetoric arose even more recently when the language around COVID-19 mitigation measures was claimed to be intended to "make us feel like we're in prison" - a *FEMA camp of the mind* I guess.

 The only writing of Barkun's that I've read concerning more recent developments in the conspiracy sphere is an [article in "Foreign Policy"][2] about QAnon which examines the efforts of its adherents to cope with its failed prophecies.
 As far as I'm aware QAnon is still going strong despite its predictive failures.

+QAnon has been described by some as a "big tent" conspiracy theory because of its ability to adapt and incorporate new claims.
+However, it's hardly unique in that regard - NWO conspiracy theories and many others have been interpreting events through their particular lenses and adapting and incorporating new claims for decades.
+QAnon might be unique in terms of its longevity *despite having made specific, dated predictions that failed to come to pass*, but to me it seems more like a systemic conspiracy that conspiracists have been rolling into their own long-existing superconspiracies.
+It only seems like QAnon is the "big tent" because it broke so spectacularly into the mainstream.
+As it breaks down under the weight of its failures it seems like it is adapting to include other theories, but it is actually the other theories that are absorbing it into themselves and trying to salvage the parts of it that are useful.

 ### More Conspiracism